Fury in Peru after officials secretly received vaccine before health workers

 But the mood in this Andean nation has now turned to uncontained fury.
-The government has acknowledged that hundreds of high officials and other well-connected VIPs jumped the vaccination queue beginning late last year to secretly get shots before the front line health workers.
+The government has acknowledged that hundreds of high officials and other well-connected VIPs jumped the vaccination queue beginning late last year to secretly get shots before the front-line health workers.

-The scandal, which the Peruvian media have dubbed “Vaccinegate,” broke last week with the news that Sagasti’s predecessor, Martín Vizcarra, received his two jabs back in October, just before he was controversially ousted by Congress for unrelated alleged corruption.
+The scandal, which the Peruvian media have dubbed “Vaccinegate,” broke last week with the news that Sagasti’s predecessor, Martín Vizcarra, received his two jabs in October, just before he was controversially ousted by Congress for unrelated alleged corruption.

 Vizcarra, 57, initially insisted, to widespread skepticism, that he had “bravely” been part of a Sinopharm trial of 12,000 volunteers.
-He even claimed that he had later tested negative for antibodies and therefore concluded that he had received a placebo.
+He even claimed he had later tested negative for antibodies and therefore concluded he had received a placebo.

 But as the scandal mushroomed, Lima’s Cayetano Heredia medical school, which oversaw the trial, said the former president was not one of its volunteers.
-Vizcarra responded by tweeting his “great surprise” and insisting that his actions had “not prejudiced anyone, much less the [Peruvian] state.”
+Vizcarra responded by tweeting his “great surprise” and insisting his actions had “not prejudiced anyone, much less the [Peruvian] state.”

 But Vizcarra’s vaccination was just the tip of the iceberg.
 A total of 468 public officials and other well-placed individuals are now known to have been secretly vaccinated from a batch of 3,200 complementary doses provided by Sinopharm during the trial.

-The list included the ministers of health and foreign affairs, who have resigned their cabinet positions; a prominent lobbyist; the owner of a private clinic; two university rectors; the Vatican’s ambassador to Peru; a health ministry chauffeur and the relatives of some of these VIPs, including Vizcarra’s wife and brother.
+The list included the ministers of health and foreign affairs, who have resigned; a prominent lobbyist; the owner of a private clinic; two university rectors; the Vatican’s ambassador to Peru; a health ministry chauffeur; and the relatives of some of these VIPs, including Vizcarra’s wife and brother.

 My wife and I got covid-19.
 Our doctor prescribed a medication used to treat parasites in livestock.